Residential Tenancies Disputes

 - ensure that your application is completed in full with the nature of the dispute clearly identified;

-- attach your statement and all relevant documents and material to your application;
+- attach all relevant documents and material to your application;

 - if represented, provide the name and contact details of your solicitor or agent;

-- if you are unable to attend personally and you are not represented, advise with regard to telephone contact details; and
+- if you are unable to attend personally and you are not represented, advise with regard to telephone contact details.

 Further information on the ACAT can be obtained by contacting: